Troubleshooting Cassandra Write Performance Bottlenecks

 Storage Configuration:

-• Use SSD storage for commit logs and data directories
+• To begin with, Use SSD storage for commit logs and data directories

 • Separate commit log and data directories on different disks